jtcostello/jtcostello/_pages/research.md

 deep-brain stimulation (DBS) treatment by developing patient-specific maps of the brain.
 I also did a 6-month internship at Boston Scientific Neuromodulation, developing algorithms for closed-loop DBS.

-Currently, I work in <a href="https://chestekresearch.engin.umich.edu/">Prof. Cindy Chestek's</a> group Michigan, where I am developing algorithms for decoding movement from brain-computer interfaces (BCIs).
+Currently, I work in <a href="https://chestekresearch.engin.umich.edu/">Prof. Cindy Chestek's</a> group at Michigan, where I am developing algorithms for decoding movement from brain-computer interfaces (BCIs).
 I work on the following:
 - neural networks for improved real-time movement decoding from intracortical BCIs